==> Life-enhancing factor No. 3: The right veterinarian!

 Note that the biomedical model of western medicine is based on Louis Pasteur's germ theory of disease, thus it focuses on - and has been very successful in - curing infectious diseases (disturbances from outside the body).
 While its successes with curing (gland) defects inside the body are already much more limited.

 The real problem however is: In the so-called developed world it is now the chronic disorders incl. allergies that make the lives of people and dogs miserable (and that account for 75% of the US health-care costs!) - and then these chronic disorders kill the majority of the population, and the majority of dogs.
 And the biomedical model of western medicine has failed to successfully address our modern chronic disorders.*

 This failure is the key reason why now an increasing number of people in the western hemisphere seek hope in the diagnostic and therapeutic approaches of eastern medicine (and are willing to pay for them privately out of their own wallet).
 And what is good for themselves must be good for their dog.
 You may never have even considered say acupuncture, chiropractic, homeopathy, or feng shui for your dog, but those who consider these therapies for themselves normally don't take long before they also consider them for their dog.

 * Almost funny: The chronic disorders for which we seek help from eastern medicine are predominantly affecting people and dogs in the western hemisphere!
 People and dogs in the eastern hemisphere are much less affected by these chronic disorders.
 Why? - See the next chapters.
-The resulting differences in medical and veterinary treatment

 The focus of the biomedical model of western medicine (also called allopathic medicine) is to treat a diagnosed defect, disorder or disease via its symptoms, while the focus of eastern medicine is to promote overall health and prevent the defect, disorder or disease.

-Note that both approaches are a direct result of the underlying
+Note that both approaches are a direct result of the underlying belief system:

 She will prescribe a remedy that alleviates the reported symptoms (eg painkillers, corticosteroids) or she may even directly address the diagnosed chemical and physical disturbance (eg antibiotics) - in this case she will present her effort as "targeting the cause" of your defect, disorder or disease.
 And if you report multiple symptoms, likely she will prescribe you multiple remedies.
-When in

-For him, the genuine cause of your defect, disorder or disease is that the energetic fields in your body are misaligned, your body is not "in harmony" - resulting from, guess what, conscious or subsconscious , yes!
-Thus he will prescribe a remedy that may have little or no immediate impact on your symptoms(!), but that aims to rectify the stress factors energetic imbalance that facilitated the chemical and physical disturbance (the defect, disorder, or disease).
+For him, the genuine cause of your defect, disorder or disease is that the energetic fields in your body are misaligned, your body is not "in harmony" - resulting from, guess what, conscious or subsconscious stress factors, yes!
+Thus he will prescribe a remedy that may have little or no immediate impact on your symptoms(!), but that aims to rectify the energetic imbalance that facilitated the chemical and physical disturbance (the defect, disorder, or disease).

-This is the technical reason why medics who were only educated in western medicine - but nonetheless make judgements about eastern medicine
+This is the technical reason why medics who were only educated in western medicine - but nonetheless make judgements about eastern medicine - like to argue:

 "The alternative or complementary therapies [they mean 'eastern medicine'] are either ineffective or have dangerous side effects or both."